Cambia el Paso: Music video

 The music video for "Cambia el Paso" was directed by Jessy Terrero and shot in Miami Beach from June 8 – 9, 2021.
 Shortly after they finished filming, Lopez posted a photo from the shoot on Instagram with the caption: "There's only one...
 Good things coming...", with the hashtag #CambiaElPaso.
-She briefly teased the music video on her Instagram on July 2, before posting a 15-second sneak peak two days later.
+She briefly teased the music video on her Instagram on July 2, before posting a 15-second sneek peak two days later.
 The music video premiered on July 9.
 The music video "opens on Lopez breaking free from a contentious situation, before she discovers joy dancing in the streets and on a beach."

 Live performances

 Lopez performed the song live for the first time during the Global Citizen Live concert in New York City on September 26, 2021.

 Critical reception

 Cambia el Paso received positive response.
 Emily Zemler of Rolling Stone calls the song "a fiery song; with a slick beat and Reggaeton grooves."
 Quinci Legardye of Harpers Bazaar said the song "has empowering lyrics about moving on and not being afraid of change."
 Zoe Haylock of Vulture called the song "a beat-thumping Spanish-language track."